Return to NowScape.Com

 by Daniel C. Dennett

 "Dan Dennett is our best current philosopher.
 He is the next Bertrand Russell.
 Unlike traditional philosophers, Dan is a student of neuroscience, linguistics, artificial intelligence, computer science, and psychology.
 He's redefining and reforming the role of the philosopher.
-Of course, Dan doesn't understand my society-of-mind theory, but nobody's perfect."
+Of course, Dan doesn't understand my Society-of-Mind theory, but nobody's perfect."
+Marvin Minsky

 God Is Not Great: